 This micro-account is an individual tax account which is used for PIT, CIT and VAT payments.

 My colleague’s identification number is his PESEL number.

-In sum, my colleague is obliged to transfer 8.5% of the total rent to his micro-account by the twentieth day of the following month.
-Therefore, he’s due to make his first payment these days for the month of October.
+In sum, my colleague was obliged to transfer 8.5% of the total rent to his micro-account by the twentieth day of the month following receipt of the first rental fee.